 Overriding is the need to maintain the feeling of peace and tranquillity in moving from one area to another.
 One influence has been the way vistas open and close so that all is not revealed at once.
 We have accentuated this, so that in some areas gaps have been filled while in others views have been opened up.
 Nature is allowed much freedom here: the planting of berried shrubs such as Cotoneaster encourages birds, and not all weeds are regarded as intruders.
 For instance yellow pimpernel and enchanter’s nightshade love the woodland, marsh marigolds thrive in the wet areas and herb robert makes itself at home throughout.

 The main part of Inish Beg House was completed in 1899, so there is an element of looking back over our shoulders to Arts-and-Crafts style in an effort to make the gardens sit comfortably with the house.
 Inevitably formality gives way to more naturalistic planting the further away from the house you go.
 An important objective, as in most gardens these days, has been to keep maintenance to a minimum, which can be difficult when you grow fruit and vegetables, and have a large walled garden to care for.
 We try to mulch where possible and otherwise plant informally the sort of plants that don’t need too much attention.
-The process of regeneration has only just started – we are still improving and adding to areas we have already planted as well as planning future projects – the front garden to the East of the house for instance is high on the list.
+The process of regeneration has only just started – we are still improving and adding to areas we have already planted as well as planning future projects – a sunken garden with a fountain in front of the house on the Eastern side has been the most recent creation .